 My two favourites are Anse (meaning bay in the local language, Kreole) Intendance, and Anse Lazio, which regularly features in surveys of the worlds best beaches.

 These beaches should be on the itineraries of any beach connoisseurs trip to the Seychelles, although care should be taken at Anse Intendance as the sea can be a mite rough at certain times of year.

 An honourable mention should also go to Anse Source D’Argent on the island of La Digue, where incredible granitic rock formations meet sea in an inspiring display of natural art.

-Seychelles Island hopping
+2. Go Seychelles Island Hopping

 The Seychelles is made up of 115 islands, and whilst many of these are uninhabited, getting on a plane or a boat and taking some time to visit them is really worth doing.

-The larger islands, such as Mahe and Praslin, are granitic and more lush, with deep rainforest interiors for exploring and towering peaks for the hardier hikers.
+The larger islands, such as Mahé and Prasline Island, are granitic and more lush, with deep rainforest interiors for exploring and towering peaks for the hardier hikers.
 There is something here for everyone, from lying on the beach, to exploring the peaks, to trying to spot any of the unique to Seychelles birds.

-Visit Victoria Market
+3. Visit Victoria Market (Sir Selwyn Clarke Market)

 If lying on the beach all day has taken it’s toll upon your soul, and you want to do something a little more active, a visit to the capital city of Victoria (Africa’s smallest capital) is in order.

 As well as taking a look at the towns central feature, a miniature clock tower built in 1903, I would recommend taking a stroll around the market, a vibrantly colourful affair where local traders will happily sell you all manner of goods, from locally picked fruit and vegetables to souvenirs to the catch of the day.